 A recent article published on Medscape Internal Medicine [Lie, D. (2010) Is Religiosity or Spirituality Protective For Heart Disease?
-Medscape Family Medicine, April 26, 2010.] reiterates research evidence showing that church attendance can affect well-being through social integration and support and that spiritual experiences that provide a sense of purpose and meaning may promote hope and positively influence depression and marriage satisfaction, reduce alcohol use and prevent drug abuse.
+Medscape Family Medicine, April 26, 2010.] reiterates research evidence showing that church attendance can affect well-being through social integration and support and that spiritual experiences that provide a sense of purpose and meaning may promote hope and positively influence depression and marriage satisfaction, reduce drinking and prevent drug abuse.
 Church affiliation may also be a safe haven to avoid stigmatization by society for certain conditions.

 Although more research may be needed to effectively confirm a definitive cause and effect between better health, lower mortality and spirituality, nonetheless a tentative connection has been clearly established.
 In stress management, the presence or absence of hope for the future, the perception of available support (either human or divine), and the sense of belonging that goes with spirituality are accepted protective factors that can significantly reduce the chronicity and ill effects of stress.